 Laptop computer doesn't turn on

-Troubleshooting a laptop computer that doesn't boot can be a lot more difficult than a desktop computer, because of the inability of being able to remove hardware in the computer.
-Below are troubleshooting steps to help identify what is causing a laptop from booting.
+Troubleshooting a laptop that does not boot can be a lot harder than a desktop because of the inability to remove hardware from the laptop.
+Below are troubleshooting steps to help identify what is keeping your laptop from turning on.

-If your laptop is only running on battery power, connect the power cable to make sure the battery is not dead and causing this problem.
-Make sure the cable is properly plugged in on both ends.
+If your laptop is only running on battery power, connect the AC adapter to make sure a dead battery is not the cause of the problem.
+Ensure the adapter cord is correctly plugged in on both ends.

 Disconnect from docking station

-If your laptop is connected to a docking station, disconnect it to verify it's not the cause of your issue.
+If your laptop is connected to a docking station, disconnect it and try turning the laptop on to verify the docking station is not the cause of the issue.

 Remove any external peripherals

-While troubleshooting this issue, disconnect any external peripherals such as an external mouse, USB devices, etc. to make sure they're not the cause of your issue.
+While troubleshooting this issue, disconnect any external devices or peripherals, such as an external mouse or a USB device, to make sure they are not the cause of the issue.

 Remove and reconnect battery

-It's possible that the laptop could be in a power state preventing it from booting properly.
-Try disconnecting the power cable and remove the battery from the laptop.
-Once done, leave both disconnected from the computer for at least a minute.
-After a minute put the battery back in the computer, connect the power cable, and try turning the computer on again.
+The laptop can also be in a power state preventing it from booting properly.
+Try disconnecting the power cable and then removing the battery from the laptop.
+Once done, leave both disconnected from the laptop for at least a minute.
+After you wait, put the battery back into the laptop, connect the power cable, and try turning the laptop on again.

-If after following the above steps your laptop computer continues to not turn on, unfortunately, it's likely a component within the laptop has failed.
+If you have gone through all of the sections above and your laptop continues to not turn on, it is likely a hardware component within the laptop has failed.
 We suggest contacting the manufacturer of the laptop for recommendations on how to get it repaired.